PhotoRec APFS data recovery on macOS Mojave/High Sierra

 Step 4: When scanning finished, you can click the found files to preview.
 Choose all or only the correct files and click "Recover", the recovery process will begin.

 Step 5: Go through the recovered files to make sure all desired files are back.

-Besides recovering data from APFS drives on macOS High Sierra, iBoysoft Mac Data Recovery also supports HFS, HFS+, HFSX, exFAT, FAT32 file systems on macOS Catalina/Mojave/Sierra and Mac OS X.
+Besides recovering data from APFS drives on macOS High Sierra, iBoysoft Data Recovery for Mac also supports HFS, HFS+, HFSX, exFAT, FAT32 file systems on macOS Catalina/Mojave/Sierra and Mac OS X.